 \section{Conclusions}

-Given the transition of trading activity from Ethereum to its roll-ups, this paper marks an initial investigation of AMMs in the roll-up ecosystem, particularly focusing on zkSync Era.
-Distinct characteristics of roll-ups compared to Ethereum, such as faster block production times and the absence of MEV, impact trading strategies, including arbitrage.
+Given the gradual transition of much of the trading activity from Ethereum to its rollups, this paper marks an initial investigation of AMMs in the rollup ecosystem, particularly focusing on zkSync Era.
+The distinct characteristics of the rollups compared to Ethereum, such as faster block production times and the absence of MEV, affect trading strategies, including arbitrage.

 This paper introduces a novel metric, Maximal Arbitrage Value~(MAV) that measures the theoretical profit that an arbitrageur can earn by exploiting price divergences between AMMs and crypto CEXs, by taking into account the price impact of related trades.
 We then propose an empirical framework to quantify arbitrage opportunities as witnessed on zkSync Era.
-We find that the cumulative MAV value in the period from July to September~2023 at the USDC-ETH SyncSwap pool (with $\sim 6,000,000$ swaps and~\$43.73mn trading volume) amounts to~\$104.96k.
-Then, we proceed to cluster and characterise such arbitrage opportunities, by studying statistical relationships among their time to decay, MAV magnitude, and market fees that an arbitrageurs must account for.
+We find that the cumulative MAV value in the period from July to September~2023 at the USDC-ETH SyncSwap pool (with ${\sim}6,000,000$ swaps and~\$43.73M trading volume) amounts to~\$104.96K.
+Then, we proceed to cluster and characterize such arbitrage opportunities by studying statistical relationships among their time to decay, MAV magnitude, and market fees that arbitrageurs must account for.

-This research carries implications for the ongoing discussion about roll-ups design, particularly regarding enabling the possibility of MEV in the roll-up sequencers.
-Indeed, the value of arbitrage opportunities ($\sim0.24\%$ of the trading volume) in the mentioned liquidity pool allows for an estimation of the revenues from possible MEV auctions.
-Future efforts will focus on applying the proposed framework to other AMMs, such as Uniswap v3 forks on zkSync Era, and AMMs on optimistic roll-ups to provide a comprehensive understanding of arbitrage dynamics within optimistic and zk roll-up environments.
+This research carries implications for the ongoing discussion about rollup design, particularly with regard to enabling the possibility of MEV in the rollup sequencers.
+In fact, the value of arbitrage opportunities~($\sim0.24\%$ of the trading volume) in the mentioned liquidity pool allows one to estimate the revenues from possible MEV auctions.
+Future efforts will focus on applying the proposed framework to other AMMs, such as Uniswap~v3 forks on zkSync Era, and AMMs on optimistic rollups to provide a comprehensive understanding of arbitrage dynamics within both optimistic and zk rollup environments.